Ray-Based Simulation of Scattering from Discretized Curved Bodies for Vehicular and ISAC Applications: Abstract

 \section{Abstract}

 Realistic modeling of scattering from curved metallic bodies — such as vehicles and roadside structures — is essential for cellular and vehicular channel modeling as well as radar applications.
 A practical approach is to approximate curved surfaces with planar facets and apply ray-tracing with diffraction methods; however, accuracy depends critically on both geometric discretization and diffraction modeling.
-This work investigates ray-tracing-based modeling of near-field scattering from curved bodies, including the forward (shadow) region, using the Uniform Theory of Diffraction (UTD), extended with vertex diffraction and double-bounce interactions.
-A discretization strategy linking facet size to local curvature and wavelength is proposed to balance geometric fidelity, computational accuracy and efficiency.
-Validation is performed against analytical solutions and full-wave simulations for canonical geometries (sphere and circular cylinder), as well as a realistic vehicle model to demonstrate the method's practical relevance.
-Results show that appropriate discretization combined with extended diffraction modeling significantly improves scattering prediction from curved bodies, providing a computationally efficient framework for vehicular propagation and integrated sensing and communication (ISAC) channel modeling.
+This work investigates ray-tracing-based modeling of near-field scattering from curved bodies, both in the backscattering and in the forward (shadow) region; in the ray-tracing tool, diffraction is modeled according to the Uniform Theory of Diffraction (UTD), extended with vertex diffraction and double-bounce interactions, including a heuristic combination of edge and vertex diffraction.
+A discretization strategy linking facet size to local curvature and wavelength is proposed to balance geometric fidelity, diffraction modeling, and efficiency.
+Validation is initially performed against analytical solutions and full-wave simulations for canonical geometries (sphere and circular cylinder).
+Furthermore, the practical applicability of the approach is demonstrated for a realistic vehicle by comparison with bistatic measurements in the backscattering region and full-wave simulation in the shadow region.
+The results demonstrate that no universal discretization strategy exists: fine meshes are beneficial for accurate backscattering prediction, while coarser discretizations can provide more efficient and accurate shadow region prediction.
+The proposed extended diffraction framework provides a computationally efficient framework for vehicular propagation and integrated sensing and communication (ISAC) channel modeling.